rwxrob/boost/reg/README.md

    1. Create and Parse Your Own Language
    1. Better Than Regular Expressions

+Code C for Understanding

-1. Code C for Understanding, Head First C
+1. Head First C

-1. Code POSIX Shell Scripts
-1. Code Python Applications
+Code Python for Applications and Automation

+1. ??

-1. Code Go Utilities and Services
+Code Go for Utilities and Services

 1. Code Go Templates

-1. Get Good to Gig
+Get Good to Gig

-   1. Stay Prescient
+1. The Prescient Technology Professional
 1. Use Twitter Productively
 1. Follow Usenet News Groups
 1. Use IRC

-And later:

-1. Create and Manage Docker Containers
+Create and Manage Docker Containers

+1. Code Dockerfiles

+Cloud-Native with Kubernetes

 1. Explore Kubernetes Locally with Kind
 1. Develop Cloud-Native Applications
 1. Deploy Kubernetes Applications with Helm
 1. Setup and Administer Kubernetes

-Each boost corresponds with an open credential (based on this content outline) that you can essentially give yourself.
-Or, you can ask others with experience in such roles for direct assessment and validation of your own assessment (but no tests, ever).